 Run by admin John Evans, this group was initially set up to discuss the false health claims made by Juice Plus reps, but later extended to include all MLMs.
 John explains: “This is a free speech MLM discussion group.
 NOT an MLM hate group.
 We do not allow personal attacks or rep-shaming.”

 He aims to have a group where critical and civil discussion can be had between the pro and anti-MLM amongst us.
 Contact him via email@example.com.

-Joining Elle Beau in speaking out against Younique, comes USA-based MLM Police.
-Inspired by Elle’s #Poonique saga, MLM Police has given her sword to the cause.
-As a former Younique presenter, she is outspoken, passionate and will do all she can to protect and serve.
+Joining Elle Beau in speaking out against Younique came USA-based MLM Police.
+Inspired by Elle’s #Poonique saga, MLM Police lent her sword to the cause for many months.
+A former Younique presenter, she was outspoken, passionate and did all she could protect and serve.

 Pearl Information Association

 The Pearl Information Association hopes to educate people about the deceptive Pearl Party craze that is sweeping social media.